-$Operation \hspace{1cm} Skip \ if \ ([m]-1)=0, \ [m] \leftarrow ([m]-1)$ is 0, the next instruction is skipped.
+Operation Skip if ([m]-1)=0, $[m] \leftarrow ([m]-1)$

+SDZA [m] Decrement data memory and place result in ACC, skip if 0 instruction is skipped.
 The result is stored in the accumulator but the data memory remains unchanged.
 If the result is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).
-Otherwise proceed with the next instruction $(1\ cycle)$.
+Otherwise preceded with the post instruction (4 cycle)